cmaureir/progra-alma/lectures/week1/assignment1.rst

 How to cook the perfect egg.
 ----------------------------

-As an egg cooks, the proteins ﬁrst denature and then coagulate.
+As an egg cooks, the proteins first denature and then coagulate.
 When the temperature exceeds a critical point, reactions begin and proceed faster as the temperature increases.